hashicorp/terraform-provider-tfe/website/docs/r/workspace_run.html.markdown

 Both `apply` and `destroy` block supports:

-* `manual_confirm` - (Optional) If set to true a human will have to manually confirm a plan to start an apply.
+* `manual_confirm` - (Required) If set to true a human will have to manually confirm a plan to start an apply.
 If set to false, this resource will auto confirm the plan.
 The exception is the case of policy check soft-failed where a human has to perform an override by manually confirming the plan even though `manual_confirm` is set to false.
 Defaults to `false`.
 * `retry` - (Optional) Whether or not to retry on plan or apply errors.
 When set to true, `retry_attempts` must also be greater than zero inorder for retries to happen.
 Defaults to `true`.
 * `retry_attempts` - (Optional) The number to retry attempts made after an initial error.
 Defaults to `3`.
 * `retry_backoff_min` - (Optional) The minimum time in seconds to backoff before attempting a retry.
 Defaults to `1`.